 Why does steak need to rest?

-If you cut meat before it rests, the juice goes directly on your plate because it hasn’t had a chance to be reabsorbed by the meat.
+If you cut meat before it rests, the juice goes directly on your plate because the juices haven’t had a chance to be reabsorbed by the meat.
 However, if you give the steak a chance to rest, the fibers relax and widen.
 This lets the juice and moisture to redistribute throughout the meat.

 As a side note, the process of fibers widening and then relaxing also explains why you can do a “steak touch test” and tell if a steak is done by touching it with your finger or with tongs — the firmer the meat, the more done it is.

 How long should steak rest?